- What is One Billion Rising 2023: Rise for Freedom?

 Q. What were the One Billion Rising campaigns from previous years?

-A. One Billion Rising is the biggest mass action to end violence against women (cisgender, transgender, and those who hold fluid identities that are subject to gender based violence) in human history.
+A. One Billion Rising is the biggest mass action to end violence against women, gender expansive people, girls and the planet in human history.
 The campaign, which launched on Valentine’s Day 2012, began as a call to action based on the staggering statistic that 1 in 3 women on the planet will be beaten or raped during her lifetime.
 With the world population at 7 billion, this adds up to more than ONE BILLION WOMEN AND GIRLS.

 Read about past campaigns here